-We extend our sincere gratitude to the following individuals and organisations for

-Their expertise, professionalism, and
+We extend our sincere gratitude to the following individuals and organisations for their valuable contributions to this report.
+Their expertise, professionalism, and support have been greatly appreciated:

 Josh Knight, Statistically Speaking, for his epidemiological analysis, methodological advice and data visualisation.